Components of Well at Weill

 Additional resources around the Upper East Side and NYC:

 The Upper East Side has a wide range of fitness facilities that available for fitness enthusiasts.
 Nearby facilities include the NYC Department of Parks and Recreation – Recreation Center 54, a recreation center with a pool for access to year-round swimming and aquatics programs.
-FlyWheel is a spinning studio which offers a Student Membership Rate.
 Asphalt Green is a fitness facility that offers high-quality sports, swim and fitness instruction.
-Weill Cornell students can purchase discounted guest passes for Asphalt Green from Rachel Kalaf in the Office of Student Life.
+Weill Cornell students receive 10off all membership options!
+Just show your student ID at the front desk.

 Sleep is a critical component to overall wellness.
 Getting restful sleep and right amount of sleep each night will help us feel energized and ready to take on the day.
 Below please find some useful resources that can help you better understand your sleep patterns and improve your sleeping habits.

 Calm - Calm is a mindfulness app that is devoted Live mindfully, sleep better, and breathe deeper.
 Weill Cornell student's can access Calm for free.

 Nutrition is key to staying healthy and feeling well.
 It is important your self-care to listen to what your body is telling you in terms of nourishment.
 Below please find some useful resources to better understand how to maintain a balanced nutrition, affordable, quick and health recipes, suggestions on meal prepping for the week.

 Manageable learning skills are an integral part to your wellbeing.
 Weill Cornell aims to provide an intellectual and academic environment where students can grow and succeed.

 Did you know: Too much stress takes the prefrontal cortex offline, this affects your ability to perform intellectual and academic tasks.